 Interreg V A Nord comprises areas in northern parts of Sweden, Finland and Norway, including Sápmi.
 The programme consists of two subareas, i.e. the North area and the Sápmi area.
-The North area contains the County of Norrbotten and Skellefteå, Sorsele, Malå and Norsjö municipalities in the County of Västerbotten in Sweden, Lapland, and Oulu Region and central Ostrobothnia in Finland, and the Counties of Finnmark, Troms and Nordland in Norway.
+The North area contains the County of Norrbotten and Skellefteå, Sorsele, Malå and Norsjö municipalities in the County of Västerbotten in Sweden, Lapland, and Oulu Region and central Ostrobothnia in Finland, and the County of Troms and Finnmark and County of Nordland in Norway.